Iraqi expats in UAE and Emiratis are optimistic after Prime Minister’s visit

 The visit included a series of meetings on broadening the prospects of cooperation between the two nations on all fronts for their common interests, with the two sides hailing the depth and strength of their fraternal relations.
 The two sides agreed to grow economic cooperation and accelerate trade and investment exchanges, urging their businessmen to exchange visits.
 They also agreed on establishing the Iraqi-UAE Business Council and to streamline all the measures in the service of the two nations and their peoples.

-At the end of his visit, the Iraqi premier thanked the UAE, leadership, government and people, for the warm welcome and hospitality he received during the visit.”
+At the end of his visit, the Iraqi Prime Minister thanked the UAE, leadership, government and people, for the warm welcome and hospitality he received during the visit.

 What the visit means for Iraqi expats

-Iraqi expat Zina Janabi, working as a transformation director in Dubai, told Gulf News that the visit is important step to strengthen the ties between Iraq and the Arab homeland.
+Iraqi expat Zina Janabi, who works in Dubai as a transformation director, told Gulf News that the visit is an important step to strengthen the ties between Iraq and the Arab homeland.
 “Iraq was an essential part of the Arab homeland and will always be.
 I am touched by His Highness Sheikh Mohammed Bin Zayed’s comments on the recent Iraqi official’s visit to the UAE.
 He addressed the Iraqi expat community and acknowledged the role we are playing in the UAE,” Janabi said.

-“His Highness Sheikh Mohammed’s recent tweet was also highly received by the Iraqi community as he described Iraq as a country that is not like the rest of the countries and that Iraq is the dawn of human civilisation.
+“His Highness Sheikh Mohammed’s recent tweet was also highly received by the Iraqi community, especially when he described Iraq as a country that is not like the rest of the countries and that Iraq is the dawn of human civilisation.
 What a proud moment.
 What a huge glimpse of hope for Iraqis.”

 Ahmad Al Hadithy, a 47-year-old Iraqi resident in Dubai since 1999, told Gulf News that Iraq’s PM visit to UAE will return Iraq to the Arab homeland and especially to the GCC.
 “We witnessed an Iraqi government wants to return Iraq to the Arab homeland after many years since the 1990s.
 The visit shows the seriousness of Iraq to strengthen the ties with GCC and the UAE.
 Iraq will always be part of the Arabic body,” said Al Hadithy head of Operations at Al Ghurair Properties.
 “The support of the UAE to Iraq is a response to everyone who doubted the Arab’s love for Iraq.”